Alf Ramsey: Southampton

 A formative experience for Ramsey during his first peacetime season was playing for Southampton against Manchester City in April 1947.
-Playing at full-back for City was the 38-year-old Sam Barkas, a former England international near the end of his last season.
+Playing at full-back for City was the 38-year-old Sam Barkas, a former England international, near the end of his last season.
 Ramsey was greatly impressed by Barkas's positional sense and accurate passing, and adopted him as a role model.
 The following season, 1947–48, Ramsey firmly established himself ahead of Ellerington in the Southampton team, and was the only player at the club to appear in all 42 League matches.

 The consensus on Ramsey's playing style among his fellow professionals was that he was rather slow, but possessed an excellent positional sense, read the game better than most, and distributed the ball exceptionally well for a defender.
 Taking after his Southampton captain Bill Rochford, he preferred to play the ball out of defence rather than simply clearing it as quickly as possible.
 He became a specialist penalty taker due to his coolness and ability to anticipate the goalkeeper.
 Ted Bates, one of Ramsey's Southampton teammates, described him as "lacking both height and speed", but credited him with a "razor-sharp brain ... he would never get into a situation that exposed him."

-Southampton failed to win promotion during the 1947–48 season, finishing third behind Birmingham City and Newcastle United, but it was still a successful campaign for them and by its end Ramsey had become one of the club's main players, taking on the captain's role on occasion.
-In May 1948 he was selected as part of a 16-man England squad to tour Switzerland and Italy; the flight to Geneva was his first time in an aeroplane.
-On his return from international duty he flew to São Paulo to join the rest of the Southampton team on a club tour of Brazil.
+Southampton failed to win promotion during the 1947–48 season, finishing third behind Birmingham City and Newcastle United, but it was still a successful campaign for them and by its end Ramsey had become one of the club's main players, taking on the captain's role occasionally.
+In May 1948, he was selected as part of a 16-man England squad to tour Switzerland and Italy; the flight to Geneva was his first time in an aeroplane.
+On his return from international duty, he flew to São Paulo to join the rest of the Southampton team on a club tour of Brazil.
 Southampton had lost every game in Brazil so far, and spirits were low.
 Ramsey restored morale and contributed to a new plan to counter the Brazilian tactics, which were much more fluid than those favoured by English teams of the time.
 Ramsey suggested that Southampton could use long diagonal passes to exploit the gaps the Brazilian defenders left behind them as they ran upfield to attack.
 McKinstry notes the similarity of this thinking to some of the tactics Ramsey later used as manager of Ipswich Town.
 Southampton beat Corinthians 2–1 in their next game before ending the tour with a draw and a defeat.
 Ramsey was impressed by the South Americans' footballing ability, but not by the conduct of their players, pressmen, administrators or fans; McKinstry considers the experience to have "fed Alf's nascent xenophobia".